Sing unto the LORD, O ye saints of his, and give thanks at the remembrance of his holiness. Psalm 30:4.

 David now had more that just the acceptance of all Israel, but the recognition of the mighty king of Phoenicia.

-Rejoice in the LORD, ye righteous; and give thanks at the remembrance of his holiness.
+Rejoice in the LORD, you righteous; and give thanks at the remembrance of his holiness.
 Psalm 97:12.

-We enjoy a direct experience of the holiness of the Lord by His everlasting remembrance of us.
-The Remembrance of the Lord is described in verses 10 and 11 of this Psalm.
+We enjoy a direct experience of the holiness of the Lord by His everlasting remembrance of us, described in this Psalm.

-How do we know that we serve a Holy God?
+How do we come to know that we serve a Holy God?
 Because He is Faithful to His Word.

 I will worship toward thy holy temple, and praise thy name for thy loving-kindness and for thy truth: for thou hast magnified thy word above all thy name.
 Psalm 138:2.